sanity-io/document-internationalization/README.md

 For **field-level translations** you should use the [@sanity/language-filter plugin](https://www.npmjs.com/package/@sanity/language-filter).

+*Studio V3 note*: language-filter is not available for V3 yet.

 ### Many projects use both!

+*Studio V3 note*: language-filter is not available for V3 yet.

 An example of document-level translation could be a `lesson` schema, the `title`, `slug` and `content` fields would be unique in every language.